Bank of Ireland changed their rules on current account fees in November 2020.

 Debit Card Transaction 10c

 Over the Counter Transaction 60c

 Cheque Processing Fee (per cheque) 60c

 Since November 23rd 2020 – the Bank of Ireland Current Account Fees are €6 per month. ( €72 a year).
 There are no additional fees for day to day transactions.

-BOI will not charge the fee for the month in which an account is opened or closed.
+BOI state that they will not charge the fee for the month in which an account is opened or closed.